-Fr Malachy Flanagan, from Tullyallen parish (Collon, Co Louth) is the son of Mary (Oliver) and the late John Flanagan.
-Born in 1962, he did his schooling at Tullyallen National School and Drogheda Technical School where he completed his secondary schooling in 1980.
+Fr Malachy Flanagan, from Tullyallen parish (Drogheda, Co Louth) is the son of the late Mary (Oliver) and the late John Flanagan.
+Born in 1962, he did his schooling at Tullyallen National School and Drogheda Technical School where he completed his secondary schooling in 1979.

 A little over a year later he began his studies with the SMA and, after the Spiritual Year programme in Cork, he went to Maynooth where he completed his Philosophy and Theology studies.
 Speaking about why he joined the SMA, he said “I came to know of SMA from Fr Peter Devine SMA who comes from my parish.
 When I felt I wanted to be a priest he encouraged me to become a missionary with SMA.
 I felt drawn to missionary work… attracted to reach out to the most abandoned… to be a messenger and instrument of hope… to build up a local indigenous church… to help people in their struggle against illiteracy and injustice and lack of basic health facilities.”

 Malachy was ordained a priest on 25 June 1989 in the church where he was baptized, the Church of the Assumption, Tullyallen, by Cardinal Tomas O’ Fiaich, Archbishop of Armagh.
 He was one of two SMA priests ordained that year.
-The other is Fr Paddy O’Rourke from neighbouring Co Cavan who, after more than twenty years in Liberia and Tanzania, is now Co-Leader of the African Missions Retreat & Conference Centre, Dromantine, Newry.
+The other is Fr Paddy O’Rourke from Tullyco, Co Cavan.

 He served as Chancellor of Kontagora for 10 years and was an essential part of the team there as the fledgling Prefecture grew, eventually becoming a Vicariate in 2002.
 As Chancellor he has a lot of administrative responsibilities during the week but at weekends he is fully occupied traveling to outstation churches attached to different parishes in the Vicariate.
 In an interview he did at that time he explained his work: “I am responsible for diocesan building projects and for many water development projects which I supervise regularly.
 In the dry, desert conditions around Kontagora the provision of clean drinking water is a necessity.
 The Vicariate makes a huge contribution to well-digging and water purification systems.”
 Having the skill of ‘water diviner’ he was an integral part of the well-digging programme, finding places where water could be found.